Back to All Events

 • Course

-• Starting in Deinze, with a big rural loop through Flanders, over the Mater & Holleweg cobbles near Oudenaarde, then past the BiciSport B&B at the Kokerelle climb, into Oudenaarde, then two laps around the Wannegem-Lede cobbles to finish in the tiny village Nokere.
+• Starting in Deinze, with a big rural loop through Flanders, over the Mater & Holleweg cobbles near Oudenaarde, then near the BiciSport B&B at Kokerelle at the newly rebuilt Eikenberg cobbles, then into Oudenaarde, then two laps around the Wannegem-Lede cobbles to finish in the tiny village Nokere.

 • A new & safer uphill finish to the village of Nokere.